MichaelStott/KivMob/README.md

 ### Other

 KivMob is an open source project not associated with AdMob.
-Please abide by their policies when designing your application.
+Please abide by their policies when designing and testing your application.

 [Google AdMob]: <https://www.google.com/admob/>
 [Kivy]: <https://kivy.org/>